paulb/clojure-utilities/README.md

 Leaving out the level option automatically selects level :1.
 Often this produces the same as level :0, but sometimes level :0 may expand more.
 See the documentation for these functions for more details.

-### Function capture

-`(capture <expression>)` captures the given `def` or `defn` expression and returns it to be evaluated in the current namespace.

-E.g., `capture defn airspeed-velocity [swallow] (:airspeed-velocity swallow))` will generate the function `airspeed-velicty` in the current namespace, and store the source code.

-Errors:
-- :op-not-supported
-- :expression-already-exists

-`(modify <expression>)` replaces an existing expression with a new version.

-Errors:
-- :op-not-supported
-- :expression-not-found

-`(local <name>)` imports the specified named expression into the current namespace.

-`(local-multi [<name> & <names>])` imports the specified named expressions into the current namespace.

-`local` and `local-multi` return no errors.
-Output is a list of found expressions.
-An empty list indicates none of the named expressions was found.

-### System

-The system is the heart of the session.
-If auto-refresh is specified in the configuration, the system controls the reloading thread.

-`(configure <key val> & <key val>)` configures allowed values inside the system.

-Currently only :ns-refresh can be configured.
-This is best left to the core loading code.

-`(start)` starts the system, including generating an auto-refresh thread when requested.

-`(stop)` stops the system.
-Stopping the system runs all declared operations in the system's `:stop` vector.
-The `:stop` vector is then cleared.
-No other changes are made to the system.

-`(reset)` stops the system via `(stop)`, clears any captured expressions, and re`(start)`s the system.

-`(system)` returns the state of the current system.
-This can be examined to see if the system is running, what stop operations have been declared, and what expressions have been captured.

-**NOTE** Calling `(reload-ns)` when the system is set to auto-refresh will clear the current system.
-Auto-refresh behavior is undefined at this point, it may or may not still be running.

-It is recommended that you do not call `(reload-ns)` directly if auto-refresh is active.

 ## Todo

 - replace ns-tracker with tools.namespace